Educational Gender Empowerment

 Order now

-On the other hand, in the workplace, men are more likely to receive high respect and authority.
-In an article titled “Authority at Work: How Men and Women Differ” by Martha S. Hill, she states, “Men enjoy a more positive wage effect from attaining authority than women do and men are more likely to attain authority than women” (Hill 1).
-In a way it seems as if women must work two times harder to get equality when competing with men at the job.
-Hill comes back to say, “Higher education produces the skills or credentials for higher position socializes individuals to the work habits for higher positions and through an ideology of rule by expert’s education legitimizes inequalities of power” (Hill 1).
-The only way for a woman to be seen as equal is to acquire a higher education, which will lower the gender wage gap in due time.
+In the workplace, men traditionally enjoy greater respect and authority.
+Martha S. Hill, in "Authority at Work: How Men and Women Differ," notes, "Men enjoy a more positive wage effect from attaining authority than women do and men are more likely to attain authority than women."
+This discrepancy suggests that women must exert extra effort to achieve workplace equality.
+Hill further asserts, "Higher education produces the skills or credentials for higher positions, socializes individuals to the work habits for higher positions, and through an ideology of rule by experts, education legitimizes inequalities of power."
+To be perceived as equal, women must pursue higher education, ultimately narrowing the gender wage gap over time.

 The deadline is too short to read someone else's essay